dCache/dcache-book2/cookbook-net.md

 Firewall Configuration
 ======================

-The components of a DCACHE instance may be distributed over several hosts (nodes).
+The components of a dCache instance may be distributed over several hosts (nodes).
 Some of these components are accessed from outside and consequently the firewall needs to be aware of that.
-We contemplate two communication types, the DCACHE internal communication and the interaction from DCACHE with clients.
+We contemplate two communication types, the dCache internal communication and the interaction from dCache with clients.

-Since DCACHE is very flexible, most port numbers may be changed in the configuration.
+Since dCache is very flexible, most port numbers may be changed in the configuration.
 The command `dcache
       ports` will provide you with a list of services and the ports they are using.

 Basic Installation